2023 Best Allied Health Professions Associate Degree Schools in Minnesota

 Allied Health majors at Dunwoody College of Technology take out an average of $26,308 in student loans while working on their Associate Degree.

 The excellent associate degree programs at Northland Community and Technical College helped the school earn the #3 place on this year’s ranking of the best allied health professions schools in Minnesota.
-Northland Community and Technical College is a small public school located in the remote town of Thief River Falls.
+Northland Community and Technical College is a small public school located in the town of Thief River Falls.

 On average, allied health graduates from Northland Community and Technical College take out $27,349 in student loans while working on their Associate Degree.

 A rank of #4 on this year’s list means St Catherine University is a great place for allied health professions students working on their associate degree.
-St. Kate's is a small private not-for-profit school located in the city of Saint Paul.
+St. Kate's is a small private not-for-profit school located in the large city of Saint Paul.

 The average amount in student loans that allied health majors at St. Kate's take out while working on their Associate Degree is $33,632.